Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 to be used, along with any desired embedded parameters for the function, similar to the ray generation record.
 The miss shader which is called is selected by the ray type, though is specified separately from the hit group ray type to allow greater flexibility.
-This flexibility can be used for optimizations to [occlusion rays, for example](/graphics/2019/09/06/faster-shadow-rays-on-rtx).
+This flexibility can be used to implement optimizations for [occlusion rays, for example](/graphics/2019/09/06/faster-shadow-rays-on-rtx).

 ## Hit Group Shader Record Index Calculation